Plain English Summary

 The commercial therapy device the Cando Digit-Extend Finger Exerciser has been chosen to test participants motor learning and strength improvement due to its similarity with the training task.
 The Cando Digit-Extend is a professional but easy device.
 For this study, the device will be used to test the extensor mechanism of all fingers of the paretic hand.
 Participants will insert the fingers and thumb of their paretic hand in the plastic frame and open their hand against a coded resistance band.
 With the Cando Digit-Extend training intensity level (resistance levels or exercise effort) can be easily changed using the five coded resistance bands provided (beige xxlight, yellow x-light, red light, green medium and blue hard).

 There will be two parts to the measure (mean time 10 minutes):

-2. the highest level of resistance against which a participant can extend their fingers twice in one minute (we will assign level 0 to unable to perform, level 1 to the lightest band and level 5 to the strongest resistance band).
+2. The highest level of resistance against which a participant can extend their fingers twice in one minute (level 0: unable to perform, level 1: the lightest band, level 5: the strongest resistance band)

 Secondary outcome measures